 The penalty for breach of Rule 10.2 is the General Penalty (2 strokes).
-Understand, there is no warning associated with Rule 10.2 – first breach is an immediate 2 stroke penalty.
+Understand, there is no warning associated with Rule 10.2 (unless unsolicited, as described in the note above) – first breach is an immediate 2 stroke penalty.
 Players witnessing a violation under the Player-Spectator policy are instructed to inform the player in question immediately and contact a rules official as quickly as possible.

 Upon second occurrence within the same round, the TJGT may also elect to remove the spectator(s) involved from the golf course for the duration of the round, or the duration of the tournament if deemed necessary.

 GENERAL SPECTATOR ACTION/BEHAVIOR POLICY – All spectators are expected to be silent observers and act appropriately as it pertains to the rules and ethics of golf.
 Under the general spectator polices, spectators:

 - Stay on the cart path (or as near as possible at all times), this includes while watching players putt on putting green

 - Keep an appropriate distance from players at all time, so as to avoid even the appearance of advice/discussion